YishaiYosifov/chess2-backend/README.md

     -   `app/routers/game_requests.py` endpoints for the matchmaking pool
     -   `app/routers/auth/py` endpoints for logging in, signing up, refreshing access tokens and creating guest accounts
 -   `app/models` all the sqlalchemy modules
+-   `app/game` piece and board logic
+    - `app/game/pieces.py` piece implementation
+    - `app/game/board.py` class for handling the state of the board
 -   `app/services`
     -   `app/services/game_request_service.py` service for searching / entering the pool and starting a request
     -   `app/services/jwt_service.py` all encoding / decoding jwt logic